 The PERM recruitment processing time will vary depending on the position and whether it is categorized as a professional or non-professional.
 U.S. employers filing for the regular PERM Labor Certification must submit recruitment documents at least 30 days, but no more than 180 days, before the filing of the application.

-If the documents are filed past due or the recruitment process is conducted inaccurately the application has a high risk of denial.
+If the documents are filed past due or the recruitment process is conducted inaccurately the application has a high risk of denial or of receiving an audit notice.

 PERM Recruitment Requirements (Professional)